Rugby Eagles Luxembourg

-The Rugby Eagles Luxembourg are the fifth Rugby club created in Luxembourg.
+The Rugby Eagles Luxembourg are the fifth rugby club created in Luxembourg.

 Creation and approach

-The Rugby Eagles Luxembourg is a Rugby club in Luxembourg founded in 2019 and officially affiliated with the Luxembourg Rugby Union in July 2020.
-The Rugby Eagles Luxembourg are the fifth Rugby club created in Luxembourg and they are based in the commune of Kopstal-Bridel, which is part of the Canton of Capellen in the southwestern part of Luxembourg-city.
+The Rugby Eagles Luxembourg is a rugby club in Luxembourg founded in 2019 and officially affiliated with the Luxembourg Rugby Union in July 2020.
+The Rugby Eagles Luxembourg are the fifth rugby club created in Luxembourg and they are based in the commune of Kopstal-Bridel, which is part of the Canton of Capellen in the southwestern part of Luxembourg-city.

-The Rugby Eagles Luxembourg started their activities in the season 2019-2020 and their pedagogical approach is exclusively a child-centered Rugby project.
-This approach mixes non-contact forms of Rugby for youngster players with traditional forms of Rugby for the more experienced players and uses a specific coaching method that helps children develop into autonomous, creative and decision-making players.
+The Rugby Eagles Luxembourg started their activities in the 2019-2020 season and their pedagogical approach is exclusively a child-centered rugby project.
+This approach mixes non-contact forms of rugby for youngster players with traditional forms of rugby for the more experienced players and uses a specific coaching method that helps children develop into autonomous, creative and decision-making players.

-Since its inception, the Rugby Eagles Luxembourg has developed at a steady pace, reached more than 100 members during the season 2022-2023 and officially affiliated with the French Rugby Federation in October 2022.
+Since its inception, the Rugby Eagles Luxembourg has developed at a steady pace, reached more than 100 members during the 2022-2023 season and officially affiliated with the French Rugby Federation in October 2022.